WA2FZW/A-Function-to-Compute-Maidenhead-Grid-Squares-Based-on-Latitude-and-Longitude-by-WA2FZW/README.md

 that is the type used by the TinyGPS++ library that I use with this.

-The buffer in which the grid square designation is constructed must have space for at least 7 characters (6 for the grid aquare plus a null terminator).
+The buffer in which the grid square designation is constructed must have space for at least 7 characters (6 for the grid square string plus a null terminator).

 A great explanation of the math can be found here: